JonJagger/cyber-dojo/readme.txt

 2. Make a folder with this id under the katas folder on the dojo server.

-3. Make sure this folder contains a file called kata_manifest.rb this file must contain an inspected ruby object defining the chosen exercise.
-For example:
+3. Make sure this folder contains a file called kata_manifest.rb this file must contain an inspected ruby object defining two parameters as follows:

 {
   :language => 'c',
-  :exercise => 'unsplice',
   :max_run_tests_duration => 10,
 }